Header image courtesy of Shutterstock

 Autumn is here, which signals the much-anticipated return of hairy crab season!
-While those in western countries start to go gaga over pumpkin-spiced everything, here in Hong Kong we go bonkers for hirsute decapods.
-So named for their fuzzy pincers, Chinese mitten crabs come from the Tai and Yangcheng Lakes near Suzhou and Hangzhou and are considered a delicious delicacy in southern Chinese cuisine.
+While those in Western countries start to go gaga over pumpkin-spiced everything, here in Hong Kong we go bonkers for hirsute decapods.
+So named for their fuzzy pincers, Chinese mitten crabs come from Lake Tai and Lake Yangcheng near Suzhou and Hangzhou and are considered a delicious delicacy in southern Chinese cuisine.
 Whether you’re a seasoned crab eater or a beginner in the whole craze, here’s everything you need to know about hairy crabs and how to enjoy them!

 One of the most contentious topics regarding hairy crabs is the debate on which gender of crab tastes better.
 The bright orange roe in female crabs hardens slightly after cooking, while the golden essence from male crabs is stickier, with a texture similar to salted egg yolk.
 This rich roe is the very cornerstone of the crab craze, and we think both are delicious.
 Female crabs ripen earlier and are consumed around the ninth lunar month, while male crabs peak approximately a month later, so you can try both to decide for yourself.

 Eating crabs is a messy but rewarding business.
 As food and travel writer Fuchsia Dunlop put it, “You must pull off the legs and claws, prise open the shells, and scrape, pick, suck, and crunch until you have extracted every last, delicious morsel.”
 Don’t be put off by this seemingly violent imagery though, and don’t be afraid to really dig in and get your hands dirty.
 Fanatics will tell you the proper way to eat hairy crab is to just use chopsticks and a pair of scissors (and to rearrange the shells afterwards back into the form of a crab), but we say just do whatever you need to in order to get every bit out!